 All members of TUM, LMU and other Munich universities are entitled to use the LRZ GitLab service.
 This requires an LRZ, TUM or LMU user ID.

 10 personal projects may be created at most.
 This limit can be raised in justified cases.
 Please contact the LRZ Servicedesk.
+As an alternative, please organize your projects in groups (see below).

 For logically related projects, the use of GitLab groups is recommended.
 Within a GitLab group, the number of projects is not limited.
 A group also has the advantage that rights management usually becomes easier and clearer.
 In addition, the role of a user of a group is inherited to all projects in the group.